Updating Neighbour Cell List via Crowdsourced User Reports: a Framework for Measuring Time Performance: Teleport Mobility

 Let $\vec{k}^\ast=\{1,2,\ldots,N\}$ be the state of \ac{FK}.
 By formula~\eqref{eq:P}, $P(\vec{k}^\ast,\vec{k}^\ast)=1$.
-This means that the chain has an absorbing state, and the hitting time of this state is just $\tau$, the first time of \ac{FK}.
-Hence, we can compute the expected time of \ac{FK} simply by
+This means that the chain has an absorbing state, and the hitting time of this state is just $\tau$, the first time to \ac{FK}.
+Hence, we can compute the expected time to \ac{FK} simply by

 where $Q$ is obtained from $P$ by removing the row and the column relative to state $\vec{k}^\ast$ and $\mathbf{1}$ is the column vector of ones~\cite{Gehring1976}.
-In a similar way it is possible to compute the other moments of $\tau$.
+In a similar way, it is possible to compute the other moments of $\tau$.

 Even if $I-Q$ is upper triangular and can be block decomposed, the computation of its inverse may not be affordable when the cardinality of $\B$ grows.
 In Section~\ref{sec:conv-with-high} we will bound the probability of the event $\{\tau > t\}$.